 6. Testing date (month, year) and location (city, province, country)

-7. CPSC accepted third-party lab testing company (company, contact person, address, phone, email)
+7. CPSC accepted third-party lab testing (company, contact person, address, phone, email)

 CPSIA Tracking Label

 You must prepare a CPSIA tracking label for your children’s clothing.
-Here is an overview of the required information on the label:
+Here is an overview of the required label information:

 - Production location